Worldline1/Active-Directory-Project/index.md

 Now that everything is set up, let's go to a browser and access our Splunk server at 192.168.10.10:8000.

-After you have entered your details, the screen should look like this:
+After entering the credentials, the screen should look like this:

 ![image](/screenshots/splunk-interface.png)